timvieira/blog/content/gradient-of-product.md

 As you can see in the equation above, the gradient takes the form of a "leave-one-out product" sometimes called a "cavity."

-A naive method for computing the gradient computes the leave-out-out products from scratch for each $i$ (outer loop)---resulting in a overall runtime of
+A naive method for computing the gradient computes the leave-one-out products from scratch for each $i$ (outer loop)---resulting in a overall runtime of
 $O(n^2)$ to compute the gradient.
 Later, we'll see a dynamic program for computing this efficiently.